PCtzonoes/DiceUp/GDD/src/main.md

 #### Battle System

-##### PvE Battles

-Each roll results in a battle for an RPG store NPC, with the player's die rolling on their behalf.
+Each roll results in a PvE battle for an RPG store NPC, with the player's die rolling on their behalf.
 The NPC will have a random Initiative value based on encounter difficulty.
 Players must roll higher than the NPC's value to win the battle, providing the NPC with a chance to win as well.
 Encounter difficulty is influenced by the player's _Fame_ and _Luck_.

+PvP raids will be a showdown between two players, where the player with the highest roll over 3 turns wins, stealing resources from the opponent, based on how close they are from each other in the leaderboard, the closer the more they steal.

 ### Progression Systems